 How to Start Investing with $1,000 or Less

 How do you start investing with $1,000 or less?
 This was a common question I heard as a stockbroker and one I still get today.
-Many believe they can’t invest with 1,000 or less, and they miss opportunities to grow their wealth.
+Many believe you can’t invest with 1,000 or less, and they miss opportunities to grow their wealth.

 I know investing with little money can be a challenge.
 It’s one I faced as I was paying off debt.
 I thought the little bit I had to invest wouldn’t do anything, so I waited.
 Looking back, that’s something I wish I could change.
 That being said, there are many smart ways to invest $1,000 or less – you just have to start.

 The Importance of Starting Investing

 Investing in the stock market is overwhelming for many.
 We think we need to be experts at investing and so we sit on our cash and do nothing with it.
 That causes several problems, one, in particular – our money does not grow.
 If you have goals in life, then that is a problem.

 Do you want to buy a house?
 Do you want to save for your children’s college?
 Do you want to stop working some day and enjoy life?
 If you answered “yes” to at least one of those questions, then it’s vital that you start investing in the stock market.